Fat Transfer Breast Augmentation: The Natural Boob Job

 This method is used to prevent the small vessels near the tissue from bleeding, in turn preventing the transferred fat cells from dying.
 Through this process the fat is naturally incorporated into the breasts’ matrix of adipose (fat) tissue, resulting in larger breasts.

-“Ideal candidates for fat transfer breast augmentation are patients who desire a modest increase in breast size without a significant need for breast lift, and who have adequate fat in donor sites,” says Ulysses H. Scarpidis, MD, Director of Plastic Surgery at Scarpidis Aesthetics in New York.
+“Ideal candidates for fat transfer breast augmentation are patients who desire a modest increase in breast size without a significant need for breast lift, and who have adequate fat in donor sites,” says Dr. Ulysses H. Scarpidis, Director of Plastic Surgery at Scarpidis Aesthetics in New York City.
 “Younger patients who do not smoke and have a healthy circulation often times have better, more consistent results.”

-And the quality of the fat is a crucial factor.
-“The patient who has ‘good fat’ in sufficient quantities to produce a desirable result (size) is an ideal patient,” says New York plastic surgeon Leonard Grossman, MD.
+The quality of the fat is a crucial factor.
+“The patient who has ‘good fat’ in sufficient quantities to produce a desirable result is an ideal patient,” says New York City plastic surgeon Dr. Leonard Grossman.
 He also points out that good candidates understand that more than one procedure may be necessary.

 Natural breast augmentation has several potential advantages.
 One is the fact that it doesn’t involve any artificial materials.
-If you like the idea of using your own fat from your abdomen or other area rather than a silicone implant, natural breast augmentation may be right for you.
-It is also considered to have a more natural feel than the silicone and saline solution with which breast implants are filled.
+If you like the idea of using your own fat from your abdomen, or other area, rather than a silicone implant, then natural breast augmentation may be right for you.
+It is also considered to have a more natural feel than the silicone and saline solution that breast implants are filled with.

-Furthermore, using your own fat to augment your breast eliminates some of the potential complications of breast implants, says Scarpidis.
-These include capsular contracture (the formation of a capsule around the breast implant that is sometimes visible and painful), rippling, implant infection, and implant puncture or failure, among others.
-In addition, says Scarpidis, “fat cells are living cells that produce many proteins that improve skin texture, skin pliability, and overall skin health.”
+According to Scarpidis, using your own fat to augment your breast eliminates some of the potential complications of traditional breast implants.
+These include capsular contracture — the formation of a capsule around the breast implant that is sometimes visible and painful.

-In recent years major strides have been made to minimize scarring from breast augmentation, such as placing the incisions in discreet locations.
-But with natural breast augmentation you don’t have to worry about this because any scarring is virtually invisible to the untrained eye, according to Grossman.
+In recent years major strides have been made to minimize the scarring from breast augmentation, such as placing the incisions in discreet locations.
+That said, with natural breast augmentation you don’t have to worry about scarring at all, as any scarring is virtually invisible to the untrained eye, according to Grossman.
 He also points out that patients don’t have to worry about implant breakage or replacing an implant.

-Last but not least is the fact that the procedure allows patients to eliminate fat from areas of the body where it is unwanted.
+Last but not least is the fact that the procedure allows patients to eliminate fat from areas of the body where it is unwanted, a big plus for those wanting to put their annoying pockets of fat to work for them.

 In a word, yes.
 Most plastic surgeons believe that combining fat transfer with breast implants is a good option in some cases.
-In these cases the implant is typically placed below the muscle (subpectoral placement).
+In these cases the implant is typically placed below the muscle — known as subpectoral placement.

 Many plastic surgeons consider this an ideal option for thin patients that need some areas filled in, such as the upper pole (the area of the breast above the implant).
-“The implant allows larger volumes and the fat allows smoother contours in patients with thinner subcutanous (fat) tissue,” says Gregory M. Fedele, MD, FACS, a board-certified plastic surgeon practicing in Beachwood, OH.
+“The implant allows larger volumes and the fat allows smoother contours in patients with thinner subcutaneous fat tissue,” says Dr. Gregory M. Fedele, a board-certified plastic surgeon practicing in Beachwood, OH.
 Adding fat can also make the implant appear more natural or be used to influence the shape of the breast, if necessary.

-Fat transfer can also be used after the fact — that is, for patients that have already undergone breast augmentation with implants — according to Gurmander Singh Kohli, MD, FACS, a board-certified plastic surgeon in Melrose, MA.
+According to Dr. Gurmander Singh Kohli, a board-certified plastic surgeon in Melrose, MA, fat transfer can also be used after the fact for patients that have already undergone breast augmentation with implants.
 Examples include patients that were left with asymmetries after the initial procedure, those whose tissues have thinned out with aging, and those with implant imperfections that have become visible. “[Addressing these concerns with fat grafting] is a much simpler procedure and gives very predictable results,” says Kohli.

 However, some surgeons don’t believe that combining fat transfer with breast implants is a good first option.
 “If a patient is interested in implant augmentation, almost any size can be achieved with implants alone,” says Scarpidis.
 Once a patient has undergone implant based surgery, fat transfer remains a good option for improving asymmetries as well as specific areas of the breast such as the cleavage, and for further enhancement of the breasts at a future date.